Increase your purchasing power at the Market

 HIP (Healthy Incentives Program)

 Example: Buy apples, tomatoes and corn with your SNAP/EBT card.
 If you spend $12, you’ll instantly get $12 put back into your account.
+This requires that you have the purchase amount in your account.

 SNAP (Supplemental Nutrition Assistance Program)